Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** Relating to the nervous system and brain.
 **Sentence:** Neurological tests are used to check the brain’s health.
 **Conversation:**
-A – What does the doctor study?
+A – What does the doctor study
 B – He studies neurological diseases of the brain.

 ### Word: Observe